davidski/evaluator/README.md

 ## Installation

 Install Evaluator via the standard CRAN mechanisms.
-To run the default, but optional, report functions, use the `dependencies = TRUE` flag to pull in the additional packages needed for reporting.
+If you wish to use the optional, but recommended, reporting functions, use the `dependencies = TRUE` option to install the needed additional packages are available.

 ``` r
 install.packages("evaluator", dependencies = TRUE)
 ```

-If you wish to run the development (and potentially bleeding edge) version of Evaluator, you can install directly from Github via the following `devtools` command.
+If you wish to run the development (and potentially bleeding edge) version of Evaluator, you can install directly from GitHub via the following `devtools` command.

 ``` r